josmaf/bx-tensorflow-demo/doc/tutorial.md

 - testing_images.zip: A file with 10000 png images.
 It will be used for testing.
 Each image is named with a number: 0.png, 1.png, etc.
 - testing_labels.zip: A file with 10000 labels (column "label").
 Label in row 0 provides 0.png image type, etc.

-You can download them to your local folder:
+We can download them to our local folder:

 ```bash
 $ wget 'https://github.com/josmaf/bx-tensorflow-demo/raw/master/data/training_images.zip'; \